mayadebellis/hurricane/README.md

 # Functionality:

 - fix brushing on states
-	- on hover:
-		- have pie chart appear
-	- on click:
-		- keep pie chart

-	- to remove states:
-		- click a state again (maybe an x in pie chart as well)
-		- if no state selected, make all "selected" (show full color)

 - Pie chart:
-	- Be able to compare two states
 	- On hover, show percentage or number of category 1s etc